pauldambra/blog_source/_posts/2025-07-24-how-i-use-llms.md

 ### Warning?

 You have to remember that confabulation exists.
-I ask it for sources and go check for myself but I'm confirming and critqiquing it's quicker and easier.
+I ask it for sources and go check for myself.
+Because I'm confirming and critiquing it's quicker and easier work.
 Also....
 OMG if it does maths for you, make sure to double check the numbers.
 It can quickly go off the rails.

 # Simple tasks